-(first posted in 2009) Designed by Giorgetto Giugiaro, this lovely Alfa coupe was not only a feast for the eyes in that largely vulgar mid-seventies period, but was also an influential one.
+(first posted 11/7/2012) Designed by Giorgetto Giugiaro, this lovely Alfa coupe was not only a feast for the eyes in that largely vulgar mid-seventies period, but was also an influential one.
 The Alfetta GT was one of a few key designs of the period that had a profound and lasting effect on styling trends, including the Japanese, like the Corolla GT-S. The Alfetta showed the way out of the styling wilderness the Japanese had created for themselves.
-The result was that cars like the fast, cheap but ultra-reliable Corolla GT-S helped put Alfa out of business in the US.
+The unfortunate result was that cars like the fast, cheap but ultra-reliable Corolla GT-S helped put Alfa out of business in the US.

 At the time of the Alfetta GT, Japanese styling was lost in a wild and woolly jungle that was a bizarre mixture of US influences combined with homegrown touches (1975 Corolla at top).
 But for a few exceptions, it did not result in handsome or timeless cars.
 The clean and angular school of design that was particularly practiced by Bertone and others in Italy was adopted by the Japanese wholesale (1985 Corolla bottom), and even exaggerated.
 It was one of the more dramatic, sudden and lasting shifts of Japanese styling ever.